GrattonToint/S2MPJ/README.md

 LIxy, LIgxy, LIgHxy = PROBLEM( "LIgHxy", pbm, x, y, I ) LIHxyv      = PROBLEM( "LIHxyv", pbm, x, y, v, I )
 ```
-Note that 'pbm' always occurs as the second input argument.
+Note that `pbm` always occurs as the second input argument.

 The list of Julia test problems is available in the "list_of_julia_problems" file.